 A common pattern emerges in how home electricity usage fluctuates over the course of a hot summer day.

-High A/C usage in the late afternoon means that 3-7pm on a hot day is effectively “rush hour” for electricity consumption.
+In effect, early-mid evening on a hot day is effectively “rush hour” for electricity consumption.
 But a big challenge looms during energy rush hour: how will power plants supply enough electricity to accommodate the huge increase in electricity demand?

 Increased electricity demand on super-hot days means that more power plants need to be turned on, and that’s not cheap